junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 			}
 ```

-After about the itme that I had to add this delete button for my shoe, I was able to connect the code between files and with the backend without help.
-I was so proud of myself that I made it work!!
-Well, there was a little issues and had to get some help later on but I made it work mostly by myself.
-That was awesome.
+Around the time I added the function to delete a shoe I was able to connect the code between file and the backend without any assistance.
+This made me really proud to finally make it all work.
+There were still some small issues I came across that I needed help with, but for the most part I was able to to compete it solo and that was such a great feeling.

 ## Conclusion

-I had a depressed momment about becoming a programmer.
-I doubted about myself if I can really finish this course and become a programmer successfully.
-Not because it was hard, I was thinking that I might not have the ablity or tanlented with coding.
-But I believe in myself now that I can do this and I like acomplish things that challenge me!
-A lot of times I realized that I wasn't sure about what I did during this project or even other projects.
-But I found out I was in the right track and I just needed to fix a little part not completely wrong.
-That's probably I need to work on.
-Don't be afraid to be wrong, I can always learn from mistakes and get better!
+There was a moment I was depressed and uncertain of continuing to become a programmer.
+I doubted my ability to complete this course or that I had the necessary talent to be a successful programmer.
+However, through each project I've had this come across my mind and I continued to overcome these challenges.
+I found out that I was actually on the right track and I was only making minor mistakes that were causing all this unnecessary frustration.
+What I've come to realize is that it is okay to make mistakes especially in programming.
+These mistakes are what require you to dig deep, find the problem, analyze, and form a solution.
+The basic steps that have made me become a better programmer.